jsforce/jsforce-website/src/documents/document/index.html.md

 });
 ```

-`Batch#stream()` returns a Node.js standard writable stream which accepts batch input.
+`Bulk-Batch#stream()` returns a Node.js standard writable stream which accepts batch input.
 You can pipe input stream to it afterward.

 ```javascript